streambase/SBUnit-Extensions/README.markdown

 # StreamBase Unit Test Extensions #

-A collection of extensions and utility routing to assist in writing tests for StreamBase applications.
+A collection of extensions and utilities to assist in writing tests for StreamBase applications.

 ## [Project Page](http://github.com/streambase/SBUnit-Extensions) ##